-Dr. Jones-Dear Sr, in answer to your is quiry respecting my opinion of your Patent Cotton Gin, I have to state, that I have been engaged in putting up the Carver Gins for planters on Red River, and that I have seen your Gin in operation, and have examined the quality of the cotton produced by it; I consider it equal if not superior to the Carver Gins: in addition to which, I think your feeders a decided improvement, and by the aid of which, the quality of the cotton cleansed appears much improved, over that produced by the com-S. BENNETT.
+Dr. Jones-Dear Sir, in answer to your inquiry respecting my opinion of your Patent Cotton Gin, I have to state, that I have been engaged in putting up the Carver Gins for planters on Red River, and that I have seen your Gin in operation, and have examined the quality of the cotton produced by it; I consider it equal if not superior to the Carver Gins: in addition to which, I think your feedver Gins: in addition to which, I think your feeders a decided improvement, and by the aid of which, the quality of the cotton cleansed appears much improved, over that produced by the common Gins.

-mon Gins.
 Yours &c.
+S. BENNETT.

-New Orleans, March 10 1837.
-In addition to the above, the Patentce will refer planters to the following gentlemen, who have either seen the Gin in operation, or have examined samples cleansed by it: Messrs.
-N. & J. Dick, Thomas Barrett & Co., Hagan, Niven & Co., Lambeth & Thompson, Martin, Pleasants & Co.
-Hermann, Briggs & Co., Wm.
-L. Flower; Bullitt, Ship & Co.
+New Orleans, March 10, 1837.
+In addition to the above, the Patentee will refer planters to the following gentlemen, who have either seen the Gin in operation, or have examined